 Our UK-based team recruits skilled, experienced artists and trains them to run Creative Safe Spaces for young, vulnerable people - from the favelas of Brazil to youth groups in Brighton.
 All our finances are directed to delivering our projects and researching new opportunities.
 We depend entirely on our volunteers, donations and grant-funding.

 In 2016, we developed a new approach to our work: The Creative Safe Space.
 This methodology provides access to art materials and processes to encourage the powerful means of expression that creativity offers.
 Through the playful, experimental process of making art, young people receive the deep, therapeutic benefit of expressing their thoughts, feelings, experiences and stories.

-Creative Safe Spaces are a drop-in style, open studio where various art materials are available unhindered by any directive outcome.
-Stories are shared through this process, participants can be listened to, be free to express themselves and feel understood and supported.
-These spaces are a place of understanding, empathy and compassion.
+Creative Safe Spaces are a drop-in style, open studio where various art materials are made available, unhindered by any directive outcome.
+Sharing their stories through the process, the young people are free to express themselves and feel listened to, understood and supported, in a place of empathy and compassion.

 ACER was set up 1993 to offer an alternative life to vulnerable children and young people living on the streets of Sao Paulo.
 Acer aims to provide activities that enhance the self-esteem of street children and offer support to their extended families.
 In 2003, ACER established its own Community Centre in the favela ‘Eldorado’ which at the time was one of Sao Paulo’s most violent suburbs were many of the city’s street children came from.

 The Humming Bird Project are a community led, grassroots organization based in Brighton.
 Working in partnership to promote a coordinated response to the refugee crisis.
 The Humming Bird Project volunteers offer support and solidarity to refugees in the camps in Northern France and locally in Brighton.